FlorinTulba/Pic2Sym/doc/pages/CtrlPanel/CtrlPanel.md

 - The buttons **Load/Save Settings** \[*20* and *21*\] ensure rapid setup of various complete scenarios of transformation (apart from the image to approximate).

-Setting any _slider from the 9\-14 range to 0 disables the corresponding matching aspect_.
+To disable a matching aspect, just set its slider to 0 (sliders in the 9\-14 range or the slider 22).

 ----------
 [Back to start page](../../../ReadMe.md)